kicohen/microsoft_space/readme.md

 * Responsiveness of slideshow on About page.
 * Event Date picker on Event Update page.
 * Verify Dates on Event Request
+* Security on person requesting event being able to change their own event status
+* Checking against other events at the same time.
+* Add location to table of events.